owldance/hootNAS/hoot-os/README.md

 ### Building the base system

 1. This is a one-time operation, create a working directory e.g. `work` and `cd` into it.

-Then run the script [build-base.sh](/hoot-os/build-baseos.sh) to build the base system. system.
+    Then run the script [build-base.sh](/hoot-os/build-baseos.sh) to build the base system.

     ```bash
     $ sudo build-baseos.sh